 A few years ago, I successfully lost a load of weight by sticking to a low glycaemic load (GL) diet.
 The UK website Diabetes defines the GL as:

 Glycemic load is a measure that takes into account the amount of carbohydrate in a portion of food together with how quickly it raises blood glucose levels.http://www.diabetes.co.uk/diet/glycemic-load.html

-The glycemic load of a food is calculated from the glycemic index (GI) of that food and the weight of carbohydrates in the serving:
+The glycaemic load of a food is calculated from the glycaemic index (GI) of that food and the weight of carbohydrates in the serving:

 For example, the Diabetes website states that a slice of whole grain bread has a glycaemic index of 45 and contains 18 g of carbs.
 Its glycaemic load is therefore 45 × 18 / 100 = 8.1 (results vary from bread to bread, and with size of slice, of course).